ray-lozano/TheOdinProject/README.md

 # TheOdinProject

-Repository for The Odin Project
+This repository is for my journey through The Odin Project.
+Branches will be added as I learn the basics of HTML/CSS/Javascript.